thombashi/sqlitebiter/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-# What happens?
-…

-# What were you expecting to happen?
-…

-# What are the steps to reproduce this issue?
+# Describe the bug
+A clear and concise description of what the bug is.

+# Expected behavior
+A clear and concise description of what you expected to happen.

+# To Reproduce
+Steps to reproduce the behavior:

 1. …
 2. …
 3. …

-# Any logs, error output, etc?
-(If it’s long, please paste to https://ghostbin.co/ and insert the link here.)

 # Environments